‘The Evergreen Valley’, ‘A city set in a garden’

 - Facilities: normal town facilities

-Bournemouth only came into existence in the 1810s, designed from the start as a place to come and rest, recuperate and take the sea air.
+Bournemouth only came into existence in the 1810s, designed from its inception as a place to come and rest, recuperate and take the sea air.
 Its founder was Captain Lewis Tregonwell, who built a series of villas on his land to let out.
 The common belief that pine-scented air was good for lung conditions, and in particular tuberculosis, prompted Tregonwell to plant hundreds of Caledonian pine trees.

 The town has been closely associated with its pines ever since; its heraldic crest even has a pine tree atop it!
 A nineteenth-century History Of Hampshire says of Bournemouth ‘it is to the valuable medicinal properties of these trees, combined with the invigorating sea air, that the town owes its origin.’
 Thomas Hardy referred to Bournemouth as ‘a fascinating, pine-scented phenomenon’.
 ‘The Pines Express’ ran daily from Manchester to Bournemouth in the first part of the twentieth century when tourists flocked to the resort by train.

 Its credentials as a health resort were assured when it appeared in the 1841 book, ‘The Spas of England’, compiled by the much-respected physician Augustus Granville.
-With the arrival of the railway in 1885, it positively boomed, throwing up piers and promenades and miles of ornate brick offices and plump, stately homes, most of them with elaborate corner towers and other busy embellishments.
+With the arrival of the railway in 1885, it positively boomed, throwing up piers and promenades and miles of ornate brick offices and plump, stately homes, most of them with elaborate corner towers and other fancy embellishments.

 By 1891, Thomas Hardy’s Sandbourne (Bournemouth) in ‘Tess of the d’Urbervilles’ was fully established: